 1) If the result code is SUCCESS, the request is accepted.
 The responder AP shall schedule the quiet period(s) according to the accepted request.
 Contained in the transmitted Quiet Time Period Response frame is the copy of the request token from the requester HE STA.
 The QTP procedure shall be terminated if the number of quiet periods exceeds the value of the Repetition Count field specified.

-2) If the result code is REJECTED, the request has not been fulfilled.
+2) If the status code is REJECTED, the AP indicated the request can not be fulfilled.

-3)
+3) [3034] If the status code is Countered, the AP counters the request with recommended values and the current request is rejected.
+[3043].
+Upon receiving the Countered, an HE STA shall send a new the Quiet Time request frame to set up the quiet time period.

 c) When the scheduled quiet time periods arrive, the responder AP may transmit a Quiet Time Period Setup frame including Quiet Time Period Setup element.
 Only HE STA(#6793) which supports the operation indicated by the Vendor Specific Service Identifier field of the Quiet Time Period Setup element may(#5744) transmit frames in the quiet time period.
 The responder AP shall set the Quiet Period Duration field of Quiet Time Period Setup frame to a(#6813) value no larger than indicated in Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA.

+[6815] Notes: AP is not required to transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives.
+The interference mitigation protocol is to provide an AP a tool to mitigate interference.
+How or whether AP will transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives is not in the scope of this specification.